 Girl & the Goat opened in summer of 2010 with the goal of serving a family style menu of tasty, bold flavored foods with global influence in a fun and lively setting that makes our guests feel at home from the moment they walk in the door.
 To enhance the experience we offer a selection of wines from around the world with a focus on small producers, a rotating list of craft beers with a celebration of local Chicago breweries and a list of fun cocktails created by our bartenders.
-The menus are extensive and have a little something for everyone, and our staff if happy to help create the perfect dining experience for every guest that joins them.
+The menus are extensive and have a little something for everyone, and our staff is happy to help create the perfect dining experience for every guest that joins them.

 Located at 809 W Randolph, Girl & the Goat was one of the first establishments in the Randolph Restaurant Corridor.
 We offer a variety of seating choices, including a comfortable lounge, bar seats, standard table seating, and four seats close enough to the kitchen line that you might be asked to help.
 Girl & the Goat accepts reservations but always welcomes walk-ins, nomads, adventurers, and those of you who don’t like to plan.

-Girl & the Goat is open 7 days a week, because The Goat is a tireless beast, and besides, who needs rest anyway?
+Girl & the Goat is open 7 days a week, because The Goat is a tireless beast, and who needs rest anyway?

 Looking to have the Goat flavor at your next event?
 Check out Goat Group Catering for all your Girl & the Goat catering needs!